-Giving through charitable gift annuities can be a very flexible way to make charitable gifts to Ludwig von Mises Institute for Austrian Economics, while at the same time providing a fixed income for life for you and/or others you choose.
+Giving through charitable gift annuities can be a very flexible way to make gifts to Ludwig von Mises Institute for Austrian Economics or your favorite charities, while at the same time providing a fixed income for life for you and/or others you choose.
 Charitable gift annuities are easy to establish and can be funded with gifts of relatively modest amounts.
 See Example

 Here’s how a charitable gift annuity works:

 - You transfer cash or other assets to the issuer, or the issuing charitable organization.
 This is accomplished through the completion of a simple agreement and can normally be handled by mail.

 - You will receive fixed payments annually (or more frequently, if desired).
 The amount of your payment is fixed at the time your gift is funded, and the amount will not change with interest rate and investment market fluctuations.

 - You may benefit from an immediate charitable income tax deduction for a portion of the amount used to fund your gift annuity, which may reduce your federal and/or state income tax.

 - A part of each payment is received tax free for a period of time.